-- Get everyone out of the caravan as quickly as possible using whichever exit is quickest, including windows. - Raise the alarm call the fire brigade. - Turn off the gas bottle valve if it is safe to do so.
+- Get everyone out of the caravan as quickly as possible using whichever exit is quickest, including windows. - Raise the alarm call the fire brigade (in the UK dial 999). - Turn off the gas container valve if it is safe to do so.